Twisted Bethe equations from a twisted S-matrix: Discussion

 \section{Discussion}

-We have shown that the Beisert-Roiban Bethe equations (\ref{BR}) for the 3-parameter deformation of $AdS_{5}/CFT_{4}$ can be derived from the $S$-matrix with the Drinfeld twist (\ref{drinfeldtwist})-(\ref{hh}), together with the $c$-number twist (\ref{MAdSCFT}) of the boundary conditions.
+We have shown that the Beisert-Roiban Bethe equations (\ref{BR}) for the 3-parameter deformation of $AdS_{5}/CFT_{4}$ can be derived from the $S$-matrix with the Drinfeld-Reshetikhin twist (\ref{drinfeldtwist})-(\ref{hh}), together with the $c$-number twist (\ref{MAdSCFT}) of the boundary conditions.
 This result places the twisted Bethe equations on a firmer conceptual footing.
+Our result also reproduces the proposed twisted transfer matrix eigenvalue of \cite{GLM}.
 As explained in Appendix \ref{sec:Luscher}, this result also justifies the deformed $S$-matrix elements used in \cite{ABBN} to compute the anomalous dimension of the Konishi operator in $\beta$-deformed ${\cal N}=4$ SYM via the L\"uscher formula.
 Indeed, we can recover with our approach the L\"uscher correction for all known cases in the literature, both $su(2)$ and $sl(2)$.

-We demonstrate in Appendix \ref{sec:optwist} that the same twisted Bethe equations can alternatively be derived using instead {\em untwisted} $S$-matrices and boundary conditions with {\em operatorial} twists.
-This result is consistent with recent work of Arutyunov et al. \cite{AdLvT}.
-Presumably, it is possible to find a change of basis to go from one description to another.
-Indeed, for the $\beta$-deformed $su(2)$ sector at one loop, such a basis change was found in \cite{BerChe}.
+We demonstrate in Appendix \ref{sec:optwist} that the transfer matrix is spectrally equivalent to a transfer matrix which is constructed using instead {\em untwisted} $S$-matrices and boundary conditions with {\em operatorial} twists.
+It is the latter type of transfer matrix which is considered in \cite{AdLvT}.
+A similar spectral equivalence was noted for the $\beta$-deformed $su(2)$ sector at one loop in \cite{BerChe}.
 Finally, in Appendix \ref{sec:sl2} we transform our twisted Bethe ansatz results from the ``$su(2)$'' grading to the ``$sl(2)$'' grading, and show that the results agree with both \cite{BR} and \cite{AdLvT}.

+The scattering matrix is a fundamental object in integrable systems and can be checked by various means.
+As its semiclassical limit corresponds to time delays, it would be nice to check our proposal against a classical string theory calculation based directly on the Lunin-Maldacena \cite{LunMal} background.